Palestinians crowd into ever-shrinking areas in Gaza as Israel's war against Hamas enters 3rd month | Law-Order

 "We do not have a humanitarian operation in southern Gaza that can be called by that name anymore," the UN's humanitarian chief, Martin Griffiths, warned on Thursday.

-With the entire Gaza Strip under military assault, Israel designated Muwasi on the territory's Mediterranean Coast as a safe zone for those seeking safety from the fighting between Israeli troops and Hamas militants.
-But the UN and relief agencies say it is a poorly planned solution that offers no guarantee of safety in a territory where civilians have been faced by airstrikes even in other areas where the Israeli army has ordered them to evacuate to.
+Israel has designated Muwasi on the territory's Mediterranean Coast as a safe zone for those seeking safety from the fighting between Israeli troops and Hamas militants.
+But the UN and relief agencies have called that a poorly planned solution.

 Israel's campaign has killed more than 17,100 people in Gaza — 70 per cent of them women and children — and wounded more than 46,000, according to the territory's Health Ministry, which says many others are trapped under rubble.
 The ministry does not differentiate between civilian and combatant deaths.

 Hamas and other militants killed about 1,200 people, mostly civilians, in the October 7 attack and took more than 240 hostages.
-An estimated 138 hostages remain in Gaza, mostly soldiers and civilian men, after 105 were freed during a cease-fire in late November.
+An estimated 138 hostages remain in Gaza, mostly soldiers and civilian men, after more than 100 were freed, most during a cease-fire last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)